India among top ten performers on Climate Change Index | NewsBytes

 -

-Among the G20 nations, only the UK (with its fifth position), India, and the EU performed well.
+Among the G20 nations, only the UK (fifth position), India, and the EU performed well.

 Other G20 countries like Saudi Arabia, Canada, Australia, South Korea, and Russia, took the 60th, 58th, 54th, 53rd, and 52nd positions respectively.